 The department advising center is located in 2620 Howe Hall.
-The Center has eight academic advisers and a secretary who work to assist our students from orientation to graduation.
-Using Access Plus, students can make appointments during the hours of operation, 8 a.m. - 11:50 a.m. and 1 p.m. - 4:30p.m., Monday through Friday.
+The Center has seven Academic Advisors and a Student Services Coordinator who work to assist our students from orientation to graduation.
+Using Navigate, students can make appointments during the hours of operation, 8 a.m. - 11:50 a.m. and 1 p.m. - 4:30p.m., Monday through Friday.
 You can drop in, however, an appointment guarantees you will be seen with time to discuss your question in full.
-Students may also contact their adviser by email.
+Students may also contact their Advisor by email.